aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/UI-Components/aspose-cells-gridjs/client/_index.md

 	    updateMode:  currently we only support 'server'
 	    updateUrl:  set the server side  url for update action based on json
 		view: set the view size for the sheet,for example `{width: () => 1000, height: ()=> 500}`
-	    mode: read means readonly spread sheet/edit means we can edit the spread sheet
+	    mode:        can be read or edit,   read means readonly spread sheet/edit means we can edit the spread sheet
-            allowSelectTextInTextBoxInReadMode: whether allow select text in TextBox control when in read mode,the default value is false
+	    allowSelectTextInTextBoxInReadMode:   whether allow select text in TextBox control when in read mode,it is optional,the default value is false
 	    showToolbar:   means whether to show toolbar
-	    showCheckSyntaxButton: whether to show syntax checking & spell correction button in toolbar
+	    showCheckSyntaxButton: whether to show syntax checking & spell correction button in toolbar,it is optional,the default value is false
-	    checkSyntax:   whether to do syntax checking & spell correction for user input for text content
+	    checkSyntax:   whether to perform syntax checking & spell correction for user input for text content,work with setSyntaxCheckUrl,it is optional,the default value is false
+	    showFormulaExplain: whether to show formula explanation ,work with setFormulaExplainUrl,it is optional,the default value is false
 	    showFileName:  whether to show the filename
-	    local:         support multiple language for menus ,the locale can be: en, zh, es, pt, de, ru, nl, for  English,Chinese,Spanish,Portuguese,German,Russian,Dutch
+	    local:         set the localization info for menus &toolbars ,support multiple language,the value can be: en, zh, es, pt, de, ru, nl, for  English,Chinese,Spanish,Portuguese,German,Russian,Dutch
 			        ar, fr,id,it,ja
                            for  Arabic,French,Indonesian,Italian,Japanese
 			        ko,th,tr,vi,cht
                            for  Korean,Thai,Turkey,Vietnamese,Traditional Chinese
-	    showContextmenu:   means whether to show contextmenu on right click on a cell
+	    showContextmenu:   means whether to show contextmenu on right click on a cell,it is optional,the default value is true
             loadingGif:  the loading gif url when loading the image/shape .it is optional,the default value is:content/img/updating.gif for example the below code init a x_spreadsheet object. xs = x_spreadsheet('#gridjs-demo', {